 To keep up with all the relevant economic events and predictions, traders use an economic calendar.
 This calendar contains all the latest and relevant information that can affect volatility in the forex market and it is crucial for successfully identifying new trends before they fully begin.

 4. Use three SMA filter to determine the strength of the trend

 A moving average is a trend indicator but they are also lagging indicators which means that using it alone makes it difficult to catch on to early trends.
+The MACD is another technical indicator that helps spot trends.
 Along with other technical indicators, having three SMA on your chart in different lengths helps to filter out market noise and gauge if the approaching trend is strong.
 This way, you won’t trade based on false signals and can take advantage of early trends as well.

 It is advisable to use a short term, long term and an intermediate SMA together as a filter and when all three SMAs align in one direction (usually the direction of the price movement) it is an indication that the trend is strong.

 In the forex market, nothing is completely black and white and there is no perfect method to predict when a trend is going to change.
 The best thing you can do to make accurate predictions is extensively consider the information in front of you and include technical indicators like Fibonnaci levels, chart patterns, trend lines, and momentum indicators in your research and analysis.